ZohanHaqu/WFM/README.md

 ---

-Since I made this project just for fun, if you have any questions or need support, please ask [Brunosx](https://github.com/Brunodev85), as they are the original author.
+Since I didn't create this, if you have any questions or need support, please ask [Brunosx](https://github.com/Brunodev85), as they are the original creator.